crswong888/moose/modules/doc/content/training/darcy_thermo_mech/problem_statement.md

 # Problem Statement

-Consider a system containing two pressure vessels at differing temperatures.
+Consider a system containing two pressure vessels at differing temperatures as in the experiments presented by [!cite](pamuk2012friction).
 The vessels are connected via a pipe that contains a filter consisting of close-packed steel spheres as shown in [problem-schematic].
 Predict the velocity and temperature of the fluid inside the filter.
-The pipe is 0.304-m in length and 0.0514-m in diameter.
+The pipe is 0.304 m in length and 0.0514 m in diameter.
 The fluid inside the system is liquid water.

 !media problem_schematic.png
        style=width:80%;margin-left:auto;margin-right:auto;
        id=problem-schematic
-       caption=Schematic of the pressure vessel system used for demonstrations throughout the tutorial.
-(Pamuk and Ozdemir, [*"Friction factor, permeability, and inertial coefficient of oscillating flow through porous media of packed balls"*](https://www.sciencedirect.com/science/article/pii/S0894177711002640), Experimental Thermal and Fluid Science, v.
-38, pp. 134-139, 2012.)
+       caption=Schematic of the pressure vessel system used for demonstrations throughout the tutorial [!cite](pamuk2012friction).

-Note that, for this tutorial, the outlined portion of the pipe of length $L$, shown in [problem-schematic], is of particular interest.
+For this tutorial, the outlined portion of the pipe of length $L$, shown in [problem-schematic], is of particular interest.
 This region shall serve as the problem domain, $\Omega$.

 ## Governing Equations